awslabs/aws-codepipeline-governance/README.md

   ````

 ### AWS Deployment Account (account where CodePipeline will be deployed)
 - IAM Role for function to assume and update CodePipeline after scanning it
+  - #### Note: ParameterValue= Account ID where solution was deployed to
   ```bash
   aws cloudformation create-stack --stack-name ScanCodePipelineAssumedRole --template-body file://cloudformation/assumed-iam-role.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=pScanCodePipelineAccount,ParameterValue=xxxxxxxxxxx
   ````